 - Wall-mounted Bubbles

 Hopefully you get the idea.
-This article intends to dispel some of the myths about Betta care and set you on the right track with some great fish tank ideas.
+This article intends to dispel some of the myths about betta care and offer some practical tank setup tips.
 Once you understand the needs of your betta you'll find it easy to build the perfect setup and make sure your new pet lives a long, happy life.